The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Material and Methods

 \subsection{The problem of data zeros}

+With the chiPower transformation and measures of closeness to isometry and coherence in place, attention is now turned to compositional data with zeros.
 The problem of zeros has been called the ``Achilles heel" of compositional data analysis \citep{Greenacre:21}, since data have to be strictly positive to be able to compute logratios.
 Because zeros are usually present in compositional data, and often in large quantities, a number of zero replacement strategies have been developed --- see \cite{Lubbe21} for a review.
 The presence of many zeros can cause problems in the analysis \citep{teBeest:21}.

-Using the chiPower transformation provides an approach to avoid zero replacement, but it is clear that, as the power decreases, an incompatibiity with logratios will develop as the transformation approaches what is essentially a limit of presences (1) and absences (0) in the data matrix.
-In the present approach, for data with zeros, the power of the chiPower transformation will be identified that leads to the transformed data having maximum isometry with the logratio geometry.
-However, zeros will have to be replaced to enable computations of the CLRs, which define the logratio geometry, so there is a slight disparity between the chiPower-transformed data that have zeros and the logratio-transformed data that have zeros replaced.
+As \cite{Lundborg:23} state: ``we believe that it is generally preferable to modify the statistical procedure to fit the data rather than vice versa".
+Using the chiPower transformation provides an approach to avoid zero replacement, but as the power decreases, an incompatibility with logratios will develop because the transformation of the original zeros leads to very large negative numbers as they approach minus infinity, with a resultant degradation of the metric properties of the data.
+In the present approach, for data with zeros, the power of the chiPower transformation will be identified that leads to the transformed data having maximum isometry with the sample logratio geometry.
+However, zeros will have to be replaced to enable computations of the CLRs, which define the logratio geometry, so there is a slight disparity in the comparison between the chiPower-transformed data that have zeros and the logratio-transformed data that have zeros replaced.
+See Supplementary Material Section S1 for further discussion of this issue.